 HMRC’s move up the rankings may have recreated a problem for small businesses in the UK, however – one that previously caused significant financial decline in some cases.
 So what exactly has changed, and why has the government taken this action?

-Currently, employees are the only type of preferential creditor in cases of insolvent liquidation, but from 1st December 2020, HMRC will join them as secondary preferential creditors.
-This move up the rankings further displaces unsecured creditors, and given that HMRC are usually one of the largest creditors in these situations, there are serious implications for UK businesses.
+Previously, employees were the only type of preferential creditor in cases of insolvent liquidation, but as of the 1st December 2020, HMRC have joined them as secondary preferential creditors.
+The effects of this change may have further displaced unsecured creditors, with serious implications for UK businesses as a result.

 Being a secondary preferential creditor means HMRC are only preferred creditors in relation to certain types of taxes - in this case the taxes collected by a business on their behalf, such as PAYE and VAT.
 HMRC remain unsecured creditors for corporation tax and any other taxes owed directly by a company.